-One of the most critical aspect of setting up and running a project in Bonfire is specifying which documents and information you want the vendor to submit to you.
+One of the most critical aspects of setting up and running a project in Bonfire is specifying which documents and information you want the vendor to submit to you.
 This is managed in the Requested Information section.

 With Bonfire, you can control exactly how the vendor responds to your project by specifying how many files are required, and even what file types the vendor should be uploading.
 All of this is managed in the Requested Information section of the project.

 Requested Information in Bonfire can be one of three types - Documents (any file), Data Fields (numbers, text), BidTable or Questionnaires (special Excel templates). (see Data Fields, Creating a BidTable Template and Setting up Questionnaires)

 To edit or create a list of Requested Information click on Manage, as shown below:

 This will open up a modal that will let you add or edit items to be requested from the vendors.
 To add Requested Information slots, choose the applicable type adjacent to Add.

 You can add a new Requested Document by clicking on the second button at the bottom left.
 Each document can have a title (ex.
 Proposal) and a file type (PDF, Word, Excel, Image, or CAD).

 You can also choose "Any" if you want the vendor to have more freedom over which file types they can upload.
 Choosing "Any" is also helpful when you're asking the vendor for special files that are not PDF, Word, Excel, Image, or CAD. (see Requested Information "Any" file type Option)